rrazumov-rrs/cyber-project/README.md

 ## ELK Stack Deployment

-This repository contains the following details:
+This document contains the following details:
 - Description of the Topology
+- Project Requirements
-- Network Configuration
+- Access Policies
 - VM configuration
-- Access Policies
+- Ansible Configuration
 - DVWA Configuration
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

-### Description of the Topology

 The files in this repository were used to configure the network depicted below.
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D__n Vulnerable Web Application.

+### Description of the Topology

 The following diagram depicts the basic network configuration:
 ![Network Diagram](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/NET-DIAGRAM-ORIGINAL.png)

 This diagram provides the overview of more advanced configuration.
-These will be discussed under __EXTRAS__ steps for each section.
+These will be discussed under **EXTRA** steps for each section.
 ![Network Diagram](https://github.com/rrazumov-rrs/cyber-project/blob/main/IMAGES/NET-DIAGRAM-EXTRA.png)

-### General Configuration
+### Project Requirements

 For this project we will be creating Azure Resource Group and adding the following resources to it: